Comparison of association football and rugby union: Variants and casual play

 Variants of association football have been codified for reduced-sized teams (i.e. Five-a-side football), for play in non-field environments (i.e. Beach soccer, Indoor soccer, and Futsal) and for teams with disabilities (i.e. Paralympic association football).

 Variants of rugby union have been codified for reduced-sized teams (i.e. rugby sevens, rugby tens), for youth training (i.e. mini rugby) for play in non-field environments (i.e. beach rugby and snow rugby) and for teams with disabilities (i.e. quad rugby).

 Rugby league is a separate code from rugby union, but arose from the same game due to disputes over payment.
 Both rugby league and rugby union still share many elements in common, and may be confused by a casual spectator.

+Cultural aphorisms and maxims

+The classic quote "Football is a gentleman's game played by hooligans, and Rugby is a hooligans' game played by gentlemen," was originally made by a Cambridge University Chancellor in the 1890s as "It is clear that one is a gentleman's game played by hooligans; the other a hooligan's game played by gentlemen."